Fe-Mu/SOS-listener/README.md

 3. This App comes with no warranty of any kind.
 The use of this App is at the end-user's own risk.
 4. This is not an App intended to be used as a phone contact book.
 This App was developed to be a potential source of help in case of an emergency.
 Use this App as intended, otherwise it could and might increase the probability of undesired results to happen.

-_Make sure your emergency-contacts have always your number and your name as contact so that in case of an emergency your emergency-contacts wil be able to identify which telephone number is contacting them by calling them or by sending them an SOS-message_.

 ## Introduction

 SoS-Listener is a multiplatform capable tool writen in Python/Kivy language and developed by L. F. G. Muñoz ("the Author") that offers the potential for SOS request in emergency situations.